Oxystin/homebridge-Fibaro-HC2/README.md

 + "doorlocktimeout": "PUT 0 FOR DISABLING THE CHECK.
 PUT A POSITIVE INTEGER N NUMBER ENABLE IT AFTER N SECONDS.
 DEFAULT 0"
 + "IFTTTmakerkey": "PUT KEY OF YOUR MAKER CHANNEL HERE (USED TO SIGNAL EVENTS TO THE OUTSIDE)"
 + "enableIFTTTnotification": "PUT all FOR ENABLING NOTIFICATIONS OF ALL KIND OF EVENTS, hc FOR CHANGE EVENTS COMING FROM HOME CENTER, hk FOR CHANGE EVENTS COMING FROM HOMEKIT, none FOR DISABLING NOTIFICATIONS; DEFAULT IS none"
++ "includingVD": True/False.
+ADD VIRTUAL DEVICES?
+DEFAULT True.

-Look for a sample config in [config.json example](https://github.com/ilcato/homebridge-Fibaro-HC2/blob/master/config.json)
+Look for a sample config in [config.json example](./blob/master/config.json)

 # Release notes